wp-plugins/social-media-widget/readme.txt

 	* Sketch - <a href="http://theg-force.deviantart.com">Social Icons Hand Drawn</a> by TheG-Force and <a href="http://www.jankoatwarpspeed.com/post/2008/10/20/handycons-a-free-hand-drawn-social-media-icon-set.aspx">Handycons</a> by Janko At Warp Speed
 	* Heart - <a href="http://thedesignsuperhero.com/2009/03/heart-v2-free-social-iconset-in-heart-shape/">Heart v2</a> by The Design Superhero
 	* Cutout - <a href="http://www.iconspedia.com/pack/icontexto-inside-2222/">Icontexto Inside Icons</a>
-	* Custom - Upload your own icons into this folder on the filesystem.
-These will be unaltered via updates.
+	* Custom - These will be unaltered via updates.
 Make sure you follow the same naming scheme as the other icons (facebook.png, twitter.png).
 You can look at the other icon packs if you are unsure about the naming.
-See the FAQ for more information.
+See the FAQ for more information on usage.
 	* Note that some of the icons in the packs were created and added for this widget by myself.
 Not all of the requested social media sites were included so I attempted to create icons that mimicked the original artist icons.
 These are unattributed to myself.
 I keep attribution to the original artists since it is there design I modified.
 	* All icons in this pack are licensed under the Creative Commons license (which is why I'm allowed, by law, to use them).
 Note that some of these are non-commercial only.
 Please go to the sites linked above to get full information on their allowed uses.